It's 3 AM. Your brain won't shut off.

 Understanding your specific loop is how you finally interrupt it.

 The off switch exists.
-You just have to know where to find it.
+Now you know where to find it.

 Want to explore more about how personality affects your challenges?